 Summary of the Online Weather Studies Course:

 The course materials used in the curriculum are at a password protected website, which is accessible to students taking the course.
+The username and password will be provided directly to the students enrolled in class on the first day of class (January 19)

 In addition, information about the American Meteorological Society (AMS) can be found at this link: